openmrs/openmrs-module-patientdocuments/README.md

 ## List of Embedded Reports:
 ### General use reports (always activated)
-* [Patient Identifier Sticker](readme/PatientIdSticker.md) - an easy-to-read report for generating printable patient ID stickers, rendered as a PDF and that is printer friendly.
+* [Patient Identifier Sticker](readme/PatientIdSticker.md) - an easy-to-read report for generating printable patient ID stickers, rendered as a PDF using the [Patient ID Sticker XSLT Template](readme/PatientIdStickerXSL.md)